On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

 \section{Geodesics in symmetric spaces}

-In this section we review some standard constructions in the theory of globally symmetric spaces.
-In Sections \ref{sec_chas_sullivan} and \ref{sec_coproduct} we shall use the concepts of this present section and therefore want to introduce the necessary tools in a concise manner.
+In this section we review some basic constructions in the theory of globally symmetric spaces.
+In Sections \ref{sec_chas_sullivan} and \ref{sec_coproduct} we shall use the concepts from this section and therefore want to introduce the necessary tools in a concise manner.
 A general reference for the geometry of symmetric spaces is \cite{helgason:78}.